1-10/zigsim/src/getting-started.md

 }
 </style>

-Currently

 ## Send Data to PC

-- ZIG Indicator
-- TouchDesigner

-You can receive the OSC/JSON data with any apps supporting TCP or UDP protocol.
+ZIG SIM can send the data to the PCs in local network over TCP or UDP protocol.
+You can choose the data format from OSC or JSON.

+The most common usecase is using OSC over UDP.
+Many apps supports OSC over UDP, for example TouchDesigner, Max, Processing, etc.

-If you're not familiar with using OSC, See [Tutorial](./tutorial) page.
+If you're not familiar with using OSC, See *[Tutorial](./tutorial)* page.